 Listen—to Scripture and to the stories of immigrant sisters and brothers

 Educate—dedicate a sermon, adult education class, or special forum to help educate your congregation

-Advocate—your legislators need to hear the moral voice of the church; some church leaders have written to or met in person with their elected officials
+Advocate—your legislators need to hear the moral voice of the church; some church leaders have written to or met with their elected officials

-Serve—we can share God’s love by meeting tangible needs, such as for English language instruction, and build relationships in the process
+Serve—we can share God’s love by helping to teach immigrants important skills, such as the English language, and build relationships in the process

 Evangelism—in the context of relationship, we have the opportunity to share the hope of the gospel

-Hundreds of national evangelical leaders have affirmed the Evangelical Statement of Principles for Immigration Reform (www.EvangelicalImmigrationTable.com), which calls for a bipartisan solution that:
+Hundreds of national evangelical leaders have affirmed the Evangelical Statement of Principles for Immigration Reform, which calls for a bipartisan solution that:

 - Respects the God-given dignity of every person